viewdo/x-ui/packages/core/src/components/x-action-activator/readme.md

 #### OnElementEvent: Default Element and Event

 The default activation is OnElementEvent and the default event is click.
 Also, if no target-element is supplied, it looks for the first element that isn't an action or script and attaches to its event.
+If no target-event is defined, it assumes 'click'

 ```html
 <x-action-activator>